HarrisonSlater/Harri.SchoolDemoAPI/src/Tests/README.md

 These tests instantiate the Harri.SchoolDemoAPI.Client to make REST requests to the API and assert an appropriate response is received.
 You need a running instance of the SchoolDemoAPI and SQL database to run these tests.

 This project covers testing:
- - Scenarios for each route in the API
+ - Scenarios for each route/feature in the API
+ - Sanity check/ Smoke checks to be performed after deployment

 # Integration & E2E notes:
 Both these projects create new students in a real database and clean up after each test.